isomerpages/moe-yunengpri/pages/Home Based Learning.md

 c)&nbsp;&nbsp;&nbsp;&nbsp; Appreciate the Role of Technology in Learning: Students will experience first-hand how technology can support and enrich learning, collaboration, and communication beyond the traditional classroom. <br>

-Teachers will monitor students' learning progress and provide the necessary support i.e. providing feedback through the online platforms.
-They will also contact the students via Class Dojo or phone call to check in with their students and monitor how they are coping with HBL. <br>
+Teachers will monitor students' learning progress and provide the necessary support i.e. providing feedback through the online platforms. <br>

 ##### Timetable and HBL to-do-list<br>
-Click on the link below to access the level Weekly learning Timetable and HBL to-do-list.<br>
+Click on the link below to access the to-do-list.<br>
 Primary 1<br>
 Primary 2<br>
 Primary 3<br>